 The second form is the Financial Aid Student Consent to Release Information (PDF).
 This form can be used by parents who claimed the student as a dependent on their IRS 1040.
 These individuals are permitted access to the student's education records.
 This access is for only the academic year that follows the tax year.

-Once the Office of Student Records receives one of these completed forms, the information will be documented in MaineStreet (Peoplesoft) in the Service Indicator module.
+Once the Registrar's Office receives one of these completed forms, the information will be documented in MaineStreet (Peoplesoft) in the Service Indicator module.

 Education records are specifically defined as records, files, documents, and other materials that contain information directly related to a student and maintained by the University or someone acting for the University according to policy.